 2. Selling Your Strengths.

-Whatever the task you’re applying to do for a potential client, it’s your job to tailor your strengths to that particular job.
+Whatever the task you're applying to do for a potential client, it’s your job to tailor your strengths to that particular job.
 Learning how to highlight your most attractive abilities for the specific needs of an individual client is an invaluable skill, and one of the most frequent pieces of advice I give to freelancers who want to start a business of their own.
+If you need a boost of confidence, take a quick break and browse through my list of motivational quotes that'll get you into the right mindset for pitching your A-game.

 If you’re targeting a logo design project, make sure you elaborate on your creative skills first.
 Show them that your previous work aligns with the design aesthetic you think they're going for with their rebrand.